remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 !!! warning
     Avoid special character in the JWT, otherwise you will have some errors

+!!! warning
+    You have to configure the variable DEPLOY_SINGLE_SERVER in your .env.local .
+Set to the value 1 if you deploy the RemoteLabz on only one server and set to 0 otherwise.
+The default value is 1 because we assume you deploy the front and the worker on the same server.

 !!! tips
     In order for the app to work correctly, a key pair is created for JWT.
 You can find detailed configuration in [the LexikJWTAuthenticationBundle doc](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.rst#generate-the-ssh-keys).